bbauska/W3Cx-5of5/README.md

 <p align="center" width="100%">
 <img src="./images/image118.png?raw=true"
   style="width:65%"
-  title=""
-  alt="." />
+  title="Where to put JavaScript code" alt="Where to put JavaScript code." />
 </p>
 <!------------------------------------------------------------------------------------------------>
-Welcome!
+<p>Welcome!<br>
 In this video, we will just look at the different locations where we can put JavaScript code.
-The first place where you can put JavaScript code is inside an HTML document, using the <script> and </script> tags.
+The first place where you can put JavaScript code is inside an HTML document, using the &lt;script&gt; and &lt;/script&gt; tags.
 We've prepared an example, it's called the "Example 1" in the page, that shows how we can display the value of a variable.
 A variable is a location in the memory of the computer where we are going to store some values.
 And the variable has a name and it's declared using the "var" keyword.
-There are others possibilities we will see later.
+There are others possibilities we will see later.</p>

 <image goes here>

-Here we've got the variable called "x" that has the value of 2.
+<p>Here we've got the variable called "x" that has the value of 2.
 And, we use some strange instruction "document.body.innerHTML" for adding to the body of the document some HTML code.
 So "document.body" corresponds in JavaScript to the body element of the document, and the "innerHTML" property corresponds to its HTML content.
-By doing this, we are adding a bold element JavaScript code executing the value of the variable x=2 and we display the value of the x variable in bold.
+By doing this, we are adding a bold element JavaScript code executing the value of the variable x=2 and we display the value of the x variable in bold.</p>

 <image goes here>

-This is the result of the execution of this code.
+<p>This is the result of the execution of this code.
+And this code is not in a
-And this code is not in a function, so it's executed as soon as the page is rendered.
+function, so it's executed as soon as the page is rendered.
 When the browser receives this document, it will first display the "h1" then display this paragraph, then executes this code.
-It will define the variable x, assign the value "2" to it, and then add this string, with the value of "x" inside, to the body of the document.
+It will define the variable x, assign the value "2" to it, and then add this string, with the value of "x" inside, to the body of the document.</p>

 <image goes here>

-And finally, we display in the dev tool console: "console.log("JavaScript code executed")".
+<p>And finally, we display in the dev tool console: "console.log("JavaScript code executed")".
 We can open it by clicking on the console button in CodePen, or we can also open the devtools using the "F12" key or "ctrl+alt+i" or "cmd+alt+i" on a Mac.
 And you see that the "console.log" message has been displayed in the devtool console of your browser.

 Here, notice that we use the "script" element directly into the body of the document.
 Another possibility is to a put this code in the head of the document.
 It's also common practice because it separates clearly the JavaScript